-When we launched Denison Forum in 2009, one of our primary goals was to help pastors speak to cultural issues and lead in cultural context as effectively as possible.
-My Daily Article, books, social media content, and other resources are produced with pastors and other Christian leaders as one of our primary audiences.
+When we launched Denison Forum in 2009, one of its primary goals was to help pastors speak to cultural issues and lead in cultural context as effectively as possible.
+Jim Denison’s Daily Article, social media content, books and media presence are produced with pastors and other Christian leaders as one of the primary audiences.

-DR. JIM DENISON is a co-founder and the CVO of Denison Forum.
+DR. JIM DENISON is a co-founder and the CEO of Denison Ministries.

 Jim and his wife, Janet, live in Dallas, Texas.
 They have two sons and four grandchildren.

-Mark grew up in Tyler, Texas, in a large Catholic family.
-At seventeen, he made a personal commitment to Christ Jesus as Savior and Lord and later committed to vocational ministry during his freshman year in college at Howard Payne University in Brownwood, Texas.
+Mark was raised in Tyler, Texas in a large Roman Catholic family.
+At seventeen, he made a personal commitment to Jesus Christ as Savior and Lord and later committed to vocational ministry during his freshman year in college at Howard Payne University in Brownwood, Texas.
 He completed his undergraduate program there before completing a Master of Theology degree from Southwestern Baptist Theological Seminary in Ft.
 Worth, Texas.

 Currently, Mark is completing his doctoral program at Truett Seminary in Waco, Texas.
-He married his high school sweetheart, Judi, and they have two adult children, Kelsey and Thomas.
+He married his high school sweetheart, Judi, and they have two children and one grandchild.

 Dr. Jim Denison and Pastor Mark Turman add fresh thinking and biblical structure to cultural issues each week for APV guests and subscribers to read or listen to.